openAGI/tefla/CODE_OF_CONDUCT.md

    ### Reporting Violations

-Instances of abusive, harassing or otherwise unacceptable behavior may be reported by writing to the project team at openagiosf@gmail.com.
+Instances of abusive, harassing or otherwise unacceptable behavior may be reported by writing to the project team at  maintainer@openagi.io.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [please provide an email id].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at maintainer@openagi.io.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.